Trip Report: Kisumu to Jinja – Kenya to Uganda – via the border at Busia.

 I walked.
 Unsure where I was going exactly but the opportunity would arrive.
 It always does.

-I jumped on the back of a motor bike, a Boda-Boda and rode the short distance to the 'stage'.
+I jumped on the back of a motorbike, a Boda-Boda and rode the short distance to the Busia Taxi Park, as it’s referred to on Google Maps.

+The fare was 15,000 UGX, exactly as the young lady had said.
 It was some time before we were ready.
-It was hot.
-I suffered quietly.
+In the heat, I suffered quietly.

-We had 3 Kenyans who had missed immigration.
+We had 3 Kenyans on board who had missed immigration.
 They thought they could just wander in.
-They could visit the town of Busia without needing to deal with the formalities but beyond the city's limits was a different matter.
+They could visit the town of Busia without needing to deal with the formalities, but beyond the city’s limits was a different matter.